hknutzen/Netspoc/technical.markdown

 Next hop information is generated then for zone interface pairs and single zone interfaces, using the in-zone next hop information generated before.

-First, path walk is called on the pseudo rule ...

-... in path walk, the path from source to destination is identified by path_mark, if not yet known ...

 #### Marking paths